roldanjg/DAPseqDataClean/README.md

 # DAPseqDataClean
-Here I have the automation of all the process to perform when cleaning and aligning and peak calling DAP-seq results
+Here I have the automation of all the process to perform when cleaning , aligning and peak calling DAP-seq results.